 Albert Camus could have begun his novel L’Etranger (1942) like this: “Although the telegram came out of the blue, I had a premonition as I began to open it.
 I hid the content of the message and looked only at the signature.
 It came from the director of my mother’s nursing home.
 I folded it up, put it in my pocket and broke down in tears.”
 Instead, he wrote “Aujourd’hui, maman est morte.
 Ou peut-être hier, je ne sais pas.
 J’ai reçu un télégramme de l’asile : « Mère décédée.
 Enterrement demain.
 Sentiments distingués. » Cela ne veut rien dire.
 C’était peut-être hier.”
 The appearance of a new translation by Sandra Smith of L’Etranger (not as The stranger but The outsider) has jolted me into writing something about those lines that struck me 45 years ago.

 At NYU in the 1950s, L’Etranger was taught as a model of existential alienation.
 The narrator of the novel, Meursault, was said to be so detached from his own emotions that he was indifferent even to the death of his mother.
 Another phrase related to alienation was “lack of affect.”
 Meursault did not display and perhaps did not feel emotions in a way that others would consider normal.
 In psychological studies of L’Etranger this is considered a pathological defect, an attendant cause of the casual murder that he comes to commit.
 Whatever psychologists may have thought, writers and editors came to regard affectless references to death as a good thing.
 This realization dawned on me in the years of my subscription to The New Yorker, starting in 1968.
 Now that I have taken out a digital subscription that gives me access to the entire New Yorker archive, I have been able to confirm this impression.
-Here are six excerpts from the opening paragraphs of stories (the magazine always contains one or, more usually, two short stories) in the first six issues of 1968.
+Here are six excerpts from the opening paragraphs of stories (the magazine always carried one or, more usually, two short stories) in the first six issues of 1968.

 |6 January, André Dubus, “Andromache”||“They found Joe’s body, but she never saw it, and the funeral was with closed caskets.”|